Onyx Sloan Morgan

 Research Interests & Projects

-My research on healthy environments and communities in rural, remote, northern, and Indigenous locales has, since 2017, taken place with communities across so-called northern BC.
-Our work began by exploring youth perceptions of healthy and just environments and communities, particularly in light of extractive activities.
-This research has led to a partnership with Binche Whut’en First Nation as the Nation works to enliven traditional governance in light of intergenerational impacts of extraction and the legacy of environmental contaminants.
+My research on healthy environments and communities in rural, remote, northern, and Indigenous locales is driven by communities across so-called northern BC.
+Our work began by exploring youth perceptions of healthy and just environments and communities, particularly in light of extractive activities, dispossession, and legacies of environmental contaminantion.

-Queering and Critical Political Ecologies is an emergent and burgeoning area of my research.
-I am excited to begin the UBC-funded project ‘Recasting the Geographies of Fire: How Fire Shapes Politics of Gendered, Racial, and Colonial Relations in Settler Colonial British Columbia’.
-This emerging research re-frames fire through a settler colonial lens to explore how fire has been weaponized as a tool for colonial dispossession with uniquely gendered and radicalized effects.
-I’m excited to expand the framework of queering and critical political ecologies to ask questions and explore topics that continue to impact communities across so-called BC and beyond.
+Queering and Critical Political Ecologies is a burgeoning area of my research.
+Through the ‘Recasting the Geographies of Fire: How Fire Shapes Politics of Gendered, Racial, and Colonial Relations in Settler Colonial British Columbia’ project, I look at fire through a settler colonial lens to explore how fire has been weaponized as a tool for colonial dispossession with uniquely gendered and racialized effects.
+This work led me to property insurance as an often unquestioned mechanism that exists in the aftermath of fire, causing uneven effects across the myriad geographies of so-called BC.
+I’m excited to expand the framework of queering and critical political ecologies to ask questions and explore topics that continue to impact communities across BC and beyond.

 Professional Services/Affiliations/Committees